canonical/hotsos/doc/source/contrib/events.rst

 Event Callbacks
 ===============
-Events are coupled with a callback function that is called if the event has mathes and takes search results as input.
+Events are coupled with a callback function that is called if the event has matches and takes search results as input.

 Event callbacks will typically use `EventProcessingUtils <https://github.com/canonical/hotsos/blob/main/hotsos/core/ycheck/events.py>`_ to categorise data for display in the summary.
 Search patterns using this